Vespa simillima: Nesting

 Nests of the yellow hornet are sometimes attacked by the parasitic species known as the black hornet (Vespa dybowskii).
 In the early stage of nesting, the black hornet queen attacks the queens of other hornets, including the yellow hornet and European hornet.
 If the assault succeeds, it will usurp the nest to produce its offspring, assisted by the workers of the former owner.
+Along with other insects in Japan and Korea, V. simillima are prey to the Asian giant hornet, in which the attacking Asian giant hornets will battle to take control of the nest, exterminate workers, and ultimately carry all larvae and pupae back to their own nest as a food source.